 I recently heard the following about relapse that I thought was funny and totally accurate in how we self-sabotage:

-Giving up on recovery is like having a flat tire, saying, “Oh forget it, I can’t fix it!” and then slashing the other 3 tires.
+Giving up on recovery is like having a flat tire, saying, “Oh forget it, I can’t fix it!” and then slash the other 3 tires.

 Recovery Warrior podcast